 - Neuroimaging may be used to exclude other causes of the neurological manifestations.

-- Electrocardiography (ECG_ and possibly 24-hour ECG may be needed as there is an association with cardiac arrhythmias.
+- ECG and possibly 24-hour ECG may be needed, as there is an association with cardiac arrhythmias.

 - Gastrointestinal motility problems may be investigated by barium swallow, endoscopy, manometry and pH studies.